hyprland-community/pyprland/site/wallpapers.md

 ---
 commands:
     - name: wall next
-      description: Changes the current background image
+      description: Changes the current background image, resume cycling if paused
     - name: wall clear
-      description: Removes the current background image
+      description: Removes the current background image and pause cycling
+    - name: wall pause
+      description: Stop cycling the wallpaper after a delay
 ---

 # wallpapers

 Search folders for images and sets the background image at a regular interval.
-Images are selected randomly from the full list of images found.
+Pictures are selected randomly from the full list of images found.

 It serves two purposes: